-• In approximately 95% of patients, there is a reciprocal translocation of the EWS gene on chromosome 22q12 with one of the genes of the FLI oncogene family.
-The FLII gene, on chromosome 11q24, or the ERG gene, on chromosome 21q22, belong to the latter family
+- In approximately 95 % of patients, there is a reciprocal translocation of the EWS gene on chromosome 22q12 with one of the genes of the FLI oncogene family.
+The FLI1 gene, on chromosome 11q24, or the ERG gene, on chromosome 21q22, belongs to the latter family. - There are other chromosomal structural abnormalities which are much rarer, including chromosomes 1 and 16.

-Classification in ES and PNET is controversial and based on subjective and semiquantitative analysis of the grade of neural differentiation
+Classification in ES and PNET is controversial and based on subjective and semiquantitative analysis of the grade of neural differentiation.